Modal logical aspects of provability predicates and consistency statements: Summary of previous works

 The second group consists of $\mathsf{CN}$, $\mathsf{CNP}$, $\mathsf{CND}$, $\mathsf{CN4}$, and $\mathsf{CNP4}$.
 The modal completeness with respect to the semantics developed by Fitting, Marek, and Truszczy\'{n}ski for logics including the axiom $\mathsf{C}$ has not yet been established, and therefore the arithmetical completeness for these logics remains open.
 It follows from Theorem \ref{Kura}.4 that the logic $\mathsf{CND4}$ is not arithmetically complete.
 It is easy to see that Mostowski's provability predicate \cite[p.~24]{Mos65} satisfies $\mathbf{C}$, $\D{3}$, and $T \vdash \ConL_T$, and so it corresponds to the logic $\mathsf{CNP4}$.

-The final group consists of $\NP$, $\ND$, $\NPF$, and $\NDF$.
-Proving the arithmetical completeness of these logics is the main technical contents of the present paper.
-To achieve this goal, two main difficulties must be overcome.
-The first is to establish the modal completeness and the finite model property of these logics with respect to the semantics of Fitting, Marek, and Truszczy\'{n}ski.
+The final group, and the main focus of the present paper, consists of $\NP$, $\ND$, $\NPF$, and $\NDF$.
+The present paper is a continuation of the line of research reviewed in this section, and its aim is to settle the arithmetical completeness of these logics.
+To achieve this, two main difficulties must be overcome.
+The first is to establish the modal completeness and the finite frame property of these logics with respect to the semantics of Fitting, Marek, and Truszczy\'{n}ski.
 This requires special care not discussed in the previous related works \cite{FMT, KS}, and the details are presented in Section \ref{MC}.
 The second is to prove the arithmetical completeness of these logics themselves.
 In particular, the case of $\NDF$ requires an essential new idea.
 Arai~\cite{Arai} showed the existence of a Rosser provability predicate $\PRR_T(x)$ whose provability logic includes $\NDF$, but unfortunately, it is easily seen that the provability logic of his $\PRR_T(x)$ strictly includes $\NDF$ (for example, it contains $\Box \neg\neg p \leftrightarrow \Box p$, which is not provable in $\NDF$).
 Hence, we proved the arithmetical completeness of $\NDF$ by applying Arai's construction method only to formulas lying outside the arithmetical interpretation.
 We prove the arithmetical completeness theorem for $\ND$ and $\NDF$ in Section \ref{AC1}.
 Section \ref{AC2} is devoted to proving the arithmetical completeness of $\NP$ and $\NPF$.

 The current situation is summarized in Table \ref{Table1}.
 In the table, `AC' stands for `Arithmetical Completeness'.
-Also, `$\exists$' stands for the existence of a provability predicate that meets exactly the conditions specified in that row.
+Also, `$\exists$' stands for the existence of a provability predicate satisfying exactly the pattern of conditions specified in that row.
+In the columns for the derivability conditions and consistency principles, + indicates that the corresponding condition or principle is satisfied, and - indicates that it is not.
+For the columns `AC' and `$\exists$', the symbol - means, respectively, that the corresponding logic is not arithmetically complete and that there is no provability predicate satisfying the specified pattern of conditions.